-This section describes the different sub-systems of X-shooter in the order they are encountered along the optical path going from the telescope to the detectors (see
+This section describes the different sub-systems of X-shooter in the order they are encountered along the optical path going from the telescope to the detectors (see Figure 2: Schematic overview of X-shooter).

-Figure 2).
 The functionalities of the different sub-units are explained and reference is made to their measured performance.